How to Block Someone From a Facebook Group

 Have clearly posted rules.
 Don't just use the rules Facebook gives you.
 Get specific.

-Here's an example of the rules I have for The Women of AI.
-We've unfortunately had issues where group members are mean to others, condescending about prompt or image sharing, and more.
+Here's an example of the rules used for an AI-focused group.
+They've unfortunately had issues where group members are mean to others, condescending about prompt or image sharing, and more.

 Every time there's an issue, it helps me create a new rule.
 I'm sharing this so you know it's okay to add rules as you go.
 Nothing is set in stone.